 It sold millions of copies as the fall of 1988 approached.
 The book is now out of print and a collectors' item.

-- The predictions by various religious and secular writers that human civilization and/or the entire world will be destroyed on 2012-DEC-21 -- a belief based on the rollover of the Maya Calendar prophecy.
+- The predictions by various religious and secular writers that human civilization and/or the entire world will be destroyed on 2012-DEC-21.
+This belief was based on the rollover of the Maya Calendar prophecy.